Sometimes with Cartagena de Indias Colombia, I have the feeling that the world split into two kinds of people.

 - Depends on the hostel

 Did you hear about San Blas?
 They are amazing islands between Panama and Colombia on the Atlantic coast.

 San Blas belongs to Panama, but it’s independent (They made a revolution in 1925).
-Small deserted island, white sands and palm tree.
-It’s possible to book a sailboat from Panama City to arrive in Cartagena.
+Small deserted island, white sands, and palm tree.
+It’s possible to book a sailboat from Panama City to arrive in Cartagena in Colombia.